Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/PerfTools/EmaCppNIProvPerf/ReadMe.txt

 --------

-The purpose of this application is to measure performance of the EMA, in consuming Level I Market Price through a Refinitiv Real-Time Distribution System.
+The purpose of this application is to measure performance of the EMA, by providing Level I Market Price content through a Refinitiv Real-Time Distribution System.

 The non-interactive provider creates two types of threads: